Dmitri-Sintsov/django-jinja-knockout/CONTRIBUTING.rst

 Any non-trivial contribution will be recorded in authors list.

-* This reusable Django application supports Django 1.8 / 1.9 / 1.10 and Python 3.4 / 3.5.
-I do not have enough time
-  to backport it to support Python 2.7.
 * Unit tests are partially implemented in `djk-sample`_ project which is used as showcase / testing project. `Selenium`_ is used to test client-side parts of ``django-jinja-knockout``.
 * The app is used in large enough project which is tested via actual manual work by real end-users.